lucvanbraekel/split_flac/README.md

 # FLAC Album Splitter

-A bash script that automatically splits single FLAC album files into individual tracks using CUE sheet information.
+A bash script that automatically splits single FLAC music album files into individual song tracks using CUE sheet information.

 ## Why This Tool Exists

-When digitizing an LP or ripping a CD, the result is usually a single large FLAC file accompanied by a CUE sheet that defines track boundaries.
-While this format preserves the original recording perfectly, it's not convenient for modern music players that expect individual track files.
+When digitizing an LP or ripping a CD, the result is usually a single large FLAC file containing the entire music album, accompanied by a CUE sheet that defines individual song track boundaries.
+While this format preserves the original recording perfectly, it's not convenient for modern music players that expect individual song files.

 This script bridges that gap by:
-- **Splitting** large FLAC albums into individual tracks
+- **Splitting** large music album files into individual song tracks
 - **Preserving** audio quality (lossless FLAC-to-FLAC conversion)
-- **Organizing** files with consistent naming (`01 - Track Name.flac`)
+- **Organizing** files with consistent naming (`01 - Song Title.flac`)
 - **Sanitizing** filenames for cross-platform compatibility

 ## Features